tc39/proposal-temporal/docs/duration.md

 - `reject`: Infinite values will cause the function to throw a `RangeError`.
   Values higher than the next highest unit (for example, 90 minutes) are left as-is.

-No matter which disambiguation mode is selected, all non-zero values must have the same sign.
+No matter which overflow mode is selected, all non-zero values must have the same sign.
 If they do not, the function will throw a `RangeError`.

 > **NOTE:** Years and months can have different lengths.
 In the default ISO calendar, a year can be 365 or 366 days, and a month can be 28, 29, 30, or 31 days.
 Therefore, any `Duration` object with nonzero years or months can refer to a different length of time depending on when the start date is.
-No conversion is ever performed between years, months, weeks, and days, even in `balance` disambiguation mode, because such conversion would be ambiguous.
+No conversion is ever performed between years, months, weeks, and days, even in `balance` mode, because such conversion would be ambiguous.

 > **NOTE:** This function understands strings where weeks and other units are combined, and strings with a single sign character at the start, which are extensions to the ISO 8601 standard described in ISO 8601-2.
 > (For example, `P3W1D` is understood to mean three weeks and one day, `-P1Y1M` is a negative duration of one year and one month, and `+P1Y1M` is one year and one month.)